To find the information you need, simply click the first letter of what you’re looking for. For example: for “Car Parks”, click “C”.

 Local maps are available from Diss Publishing bookshop and the Town Council Offices.

-Diss has regular Friday and Saturday markets, with a Farmer’s Market every second Saturday of the month.
+Diss has regular Friday and Saturday markets.
 There are also opportunities for promotional and charity stands.
 Find out more and book a pitch here.

 Meetings of Council

 All Council meetings take place on Wednesday evenings at 7.15pm with the exception of the Planning committee, which meets at 6pm.
-Meetings take place in the Council Chamber at the DYCC and meeting agendas are available to download here from the Friday before the meeting.
-The Council’s meeting schedule can be found here.
+Meetings take place in the Corn Hall Council Chamber.
+View the schedule of Council Meetings for 2019-20 here: Schedule of Council Meetings 2019-20

 Owned and managed by Diss Town Council, Diss Mere – a six acre natural lake in the centre of Diss – is one of the town’s biggest attractions.
 Find out more here.